 The amount you can get depends on who lives with you, your total income, any savings you have and, if you live in private rented accommodation, the number of rooms your family require.
 You can get an estimate of your entitlement to housing benefit and council tax support using our calculator.

-We make regular payments of Housing Benefit to landlords and Housing Benefit claimants by cheque or BACS payment.
+We make regular payments of Housing Benefit to landlords and Housing Benefit claimants by BACS payment.
 We make these every four weeks for a landlord, and every two or four weeks for a claimant.

 If you rent from a registered social landlord (for example Ongo Homes Ltd or Guinness Northern Counties) you can choose to have your payments made to you or your landlord.

 If you rent from a private landlord and we work out your claim under the Local Housing Allowance rules, we will usually pay your Housing Benefit directly into your bank account.
-Alternatively we can pay you by cheque.

 If you do not have a bank account, we may pay your Housing Benefit to your landlord for a short time until you open one.